Only 32 seconds remaining.

 Michael Jordan’s 1982 Game-Winning Shot

-The 1985 Rookie of the Year award, NBA All-Star game appearances, dunk contests, and MVPs were all nice professional basketball accomplishments.
+The 1985 Rookie of the Year award, NBA All-Star game appearances, dunk contests, and MVPs were all nice accomplishments.
 However, it was in the final seconds where Jordan rose above the rest.

-Two years later, he broke Cleveland’s heart again when he hit a fadeaway jumper from the elbow in the Eastern Conference Semifinals to complete the sweep.
-And in the 1998 NBA Finals — on the verge of a second three-peat — Jordan sealed the series win against the Utah Jazz with a crossover against Bryon Russell, nailing a jumper and holding that sweet follow through as the ball whooshed through the net.
+And in the 1998 NBA Finals — on the verge of a second three-peat — Chicago’s leading scorer sealed the series win against the Utah Jazz with a crossover on Bryon Russell, nailing a jumper and holding that sweet follow through as the ball whooshed through the net.